sequana/denovo/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.10.0    * use click / include multiqc apptainer
 0.9.0     * Major refactoring to include apptainers, use wrappers 0.8.5     * add multiqc and use newest version of sequana 0.8.4     * update pipeline to use new pipetools features 0.8.3     * fix requirements (spades -> spades.py)